SymbyTech/teensy-dual-motor-control-system/TESTING_GUIDE.md

 - [ ] All wiring connections match the WIRING_GUIDE.md
 - [ ] Common ground is established between all components
-- [ ] DIP switches on drivers are set correctly (full-step recommended)
+- [ ] DIP switches on drivers are set to 8x microstepping (SW5:ON, SW6:ON, SW7:ON, SW8:OFF)
 - [ ] Motor power supply is OFF
 - [ ] Single Teensy 4.1 board is connected to Raspberry Pi via USB
 - [ ] Firmware is uploaded to Teensy